ctrlflowjs/ctrlflow/README.md

 ![Build](https://github.com/ctrlflowjs/ctrlflow/actions/workflows/ci.yml/badge.svg)

-ctrl+flow is an app dev framework for adding **user automation** capabilities to Node.js web apps.
+ctrl+flow is a lightweight alternative to business process automation platforms.
+It has no standalone deployment, it's a framework you can install into any Node.js web app and requires only a Redis instance to support background processing.

 #### What is user automation?